 Imagine you had a long, intense, yet fulfilling day learning all about yoga philosophy and anatomy.
 Imagine you’ve just finished a sweaty and rewarding ashtanga practice.
 What do you want to do?
 Do you want to sit in a room in a city surrounded by traffic?
-Do you think the sounds of cars honking is relaxing?
+Do you think the sounds of cars honking are relaxing?

-Or, would you rather walk 2 minutes, jump in the sea, and watch the glowing pinky-red sun set over the water?
+Or, would you rather walk for 2 minutes, jump in the sea, and watch the glowing pinky-red sun set over the water?
 Would you rather watch the sunset with clusters of people experiencing nature’s beauty every day?
 Maybe buy a chocolate moose from the small quiet market on the sand?
 Then, maybe make your way to dinner in one of the seafront restaurants so that you can eat looking at the stars and with the music of the waves crashing on the shore?

 For me, I need that peace.
 I need to connect with nature every day.
 I adore the feeling of warm water on my tired body after yoga.
-So this why doing my yoga teacher training at the beach is my ideal.
+So this is why doing my yoga teacher training at the beach is my ideal.

 2. Falling asleep to the sound of the ocean.

-You know what is also incredible about doing your yoga teacher training at the beach?
+Do you know what is also incredible about doing your yoga teacher training at the beach?
 Sleeping next to the sea.
 AKA going to sleep to the sound of waves lightly crashing on the shore.
 I say no more.

 3. Dips in the sea – and naps – before lunch.

-During the classes we had very generous lunch breaks.
+During the classes, we had very generous lunch breaks.
 Do you know what this means?
 Time to jump in the sea and get a little sun before lunch is served.
 I know we are here to learn, but it needs to be a pleasure as well, right?
 Some people, AKA me, also took this time to strategically nap.
 Napping is glorious, everyone should nap.

 4. Headstand practice on the beach.

-Another great thing about the beach is that sand is soft.
+Another great thing about the beach is that the sand is soft.
 Bear with me.
 How is your headstand/handstand?
-What’s the best transition from wall to no-wall.
+What’s the best transition from wall to no-wall?
 BEACH!
 No more fear of falling.
 What’s to be scared of when you are falling onto a comfy mattress of sand?
 Nothing.
 Absolutely nothing.
 So we took this opportunity to practice after class.
 And guess what?
 I can now officially do a headstand and got no bruises in the making.